teksi/wastewater/docs/en/admin-guide/db-customization/index.rst

   # a directory name in which all extension data lies
   # a variables dictionary

 After adding an entry for your extension, it can be accessed in deployment.
-Inside the folder defined in the ``directory`` variable, there can be three types of files:
+Inside the folder defined in the ``directory`` variable, there can be two types of files:

-# python scripts
 # sql scripts
 # yaml files

-Python scripts are run before sql scripts, while the yaml files are used to override or extend view definitions.
+Sql scripts are run after using the variables, while the yaml files are used to override or extend view definitions.

 Deployment of custom extensions